rangeengine/Range-Engine-Docs/source/manual/editors/properties/materials.rst

 .. figure:: /images/editors-properties-materials-game_settings.png

-   Game Settings panel.
+   Game Settings panel. `Video <https://www.youtube.com/watch?v=z8_PzIYJ5QQ>`__

-This panel contains properties that control how the object surfaces that use the material are rendered in real-time by the Blender Game Engine.
+This panel contains properties that control how the object surfaces that use the material are rendered in real-time by the Range Engine.

 Backface Cull
    Hide the back-faces of objects rendered with this material.